 Our mission is to significantly contribute to a better understanding of the causes and consequences of small blood vessel pathologies in disease.
 We strive to create a productive and positive research environment in which we can utilize a team-based approach to discover cellular and molecular mechanisms involved in microvascular pathobiology.
 We are committed to training the future generations of scientists and science-based clinicians.
-Our lab employs a multifaceted experimental approach ranging from state-of-the-art molecular and cell biology techniques in vitro, to extensive pathophysiological analyses of relevant disease models in vivo.
+Our lab employs a multifaceted experimental approach ranging from state-of-the-art molecular and cell biology techniques, in vitro, to extensive pathophysiological analyses of relevant disease models, in vivo.

 Intercellular, cellular-matrix, and matrix-cellular signaling as it relates to microvascular barrier (dys)function.

 Our lab focuses on microvascular pathobiology and the elucidation of mechanisms for endothelial barrier dysfunction during aberrant inflammatory responses.
-Though all endothelial cells throughout the vascular system have some barrier properties, the blood-brain barrier (BBB) endothelia in the brain microcirculation is the most finely-tuned and structurally competent.
+Though all endothelial cells throughout the vascular system have some barrier properties, the blood-brain barrier (BBB) endothelia in the brain microcirculation are the most finely-tuned and structurally competent.
 BBB dysfunction is a key pathologic component of several CNS diseases associated with aberrant inflammation such as multiple sclerosis, Parkinson’s, traumatic brain injury, stroke, Binswanger’s, and Alzheimer’s disease.
-We our particularly interested in the signal transduction that controls endothelial cell-cell adhesion in both homeostasis and inflammation.
+We are particularly interested in the signal transduction that controls endothelial cell-cell adhesion in both homeostasis and inflammation.
 What impels us the most to continue studying this topic is it’s potential to have a major impact on a multitude of disorders that contribute to a substantial economic burden on our society.

-Our lab is currently focused on two overarching projects:
+Our lab focuses on two overarching projects:

 1) Cytokine-induced transcriptional repression of microvascular endothelial tight junctions during inflammatory responses.